 The eight teams that compete in the Division II finals will receive regional team trophies at the site of the regional, and individual awards for the 30 members of each traveling party at the finals site.
 The national champion will receive an additional team trophy at the finals site.
-Participation awards will be presented to a maximum of 24 (i.e., squad size) student-athletes involved in regional competition of the championship.
+Participation awards will be presented to a maximum of 24 (i.e., squad size) for all student-athletes, except for the South regional, where it will be a maximum of 25. involved in regional competition of the championship.
 These awards will be sent to the regional tournament directors to be distributed to the non-advancing teams at the conclusion of the competition.
 Institutions have the option to purchase additional awards.